-The mainboard supports a maximum memory size of 512MB (8M x 8) or 1G (16M x 4) registered DIMM for SDRAM: It provides four 168-pin unbuffered DIMMs (Double In-Line Memory Module) sockets.
-It supports 8 MB to 256 Mbytes DIMM memory module.
+The mainboard supports a maximum memory size of 1.5 GB.
+It provides three 168-pin unbuffered DIMMs (Double In-Line Memory Module) sockets.
+It supports 8 MB to 512 Mbytes DIMM memory module.

 There are three kinds of DIMM specification supported by this mainboard: PC133, PC100 and PC66.
-If you use 66MHz CPU Bus Frequency, these four DIMM Specs. is supported.
-If you use 100 MHz CPU Bus Frequency, only PC100 DIMM Specs. is supported.If you use 133 MHz CPU Bus Frequency, only PC133 DIMM Specs. is supported.
+If you use 66MHz CPU Bus Frequency, these three DIMM Specs. is supported.
+If you use 100 MHz CPU Bus Frequency, PC100 and PC133 DIMM Specs. is supported.
+If you use 133MHz CPU Bus Frequency, only PC133 DIMM Specs. will be supported